mugoli/history/module4+project.md

 * downloaded Cytoscape from http://www.cytoscape.org/
 * created new project with nodes list
 * played around with settings, opted for a circular chart
-	* went in the layout menu -> selected attribute circle layout -> then selected the âselectedâ option
+	* went in the layout menu -> selected attribute circle layout -> then selected the "selected" option
 * selected people of interest, coloured them light blue by using the bypass setting in the left window
-* Created a pink background by using the network mode in the left window, then selecting the ânetworkâ bypass backgroung paint -> pink
+* Created a pink background by using the network mode in the left window, then selecting the "network" bypass backgroung paint -> pink
 * the style or this visualization: big labels
-* followed âthis tutorialâ to save my style file and my network file
+* followed this tutorial to save my style file and my network file
 * uploaded both to gsit
 * have my visualization complete!